newaetech/chipwhisperer/docs/source/simpleserial.rst

 In general, communication has the following steps:

-1. Host PC sends a packet using ChipWhisperer’s Python API
+1. Host PC sends a packet using ChipWhisperer's Python API
 2. Capture device sends this packet over UART
 3. Target receives the packet and decodes it
-4. Target utilizes the data in a callback selected by the packet’s command field
+4. Target utilizes the data in a callback selected by the packet's command field
 5. Target optionally sends data back
 6. Target sends back an acknowledgement packet